Tudun Wada, Kaduna: Other locations

 Also to be noted is that some other cities in Northern Nigeria have neighborhoods with the same name.
 This is similar to towns and cities having a section named Sabon Gari.

-Climate Conditions
+Climate conditions

 Tudun Wada has a tropical climate with a wet and dry season.
-The weather is hot all year round, with partly cloudy skies during the dry season and oppressive, overcast circumstances during the wet season.
-The average annual temperature is between 54°F and 98°F, though it can occasionally fall below 48°F or soar beyond 103°F. The coldest month is usually January, with average highs of 86°F and lows of 55°F.
+The weather is hot all year round, with partly cloudy skies during the dry season and overcast conditions during the wet season.
+The average annual temperature is between 54 °F and 98 °F, though it can occasionally fall below 48 °F or soar beyond 103 °F. The coldest month is usually January, with average highs of 86 °F and lows of 55 °F.